Urinary tract injuries | Medical Council of Canada

 (list not exhaustive)

-2. Bladder and urethra
+2. Bladder and urethral trauma

 2. Proximal urethra/bladder (e.g., pelvic fracture, abdominal injury)